mkpetterson/ride-share-churn/group_readme.md

 <img alt="LR" src='img/lr_errors.png'>

-The initial parameters of the GBC seem to be close to optimal and this model has an accuracy of 79%, precision of 87%, and recall of 81% when considering all the features.
+The initial parameters of the GBC seem to be close to optimal.
+Running this model on the test data reveals slightly lower numbers.
+Accuracy: 78%
+Precision: 86%
+Recall: 80%
+MSE: 0.218
 There doesn't seem to be any features that indicate leakage, although the features of average surge and surge percentage are highly correlated.

 <img alt="roc" src='img/roc.png'>

 ## Key Findings

 The most influential features are: average rating by driver, surge percent, weekday percent, and living in King's Landing.
-Looking more into these features shows that.....blah blah
+Looking more into these features shows that.....blah blah look into breakdown of these 4 features by churn/not churn